 - Weakened tendons

-The worst-case scenario is avascular necrosis, which is the total destruction of a joint through the loss of blood supply.
+Avascular necrosis can also occur, which is the total destruction of a joint through the loss of blood supply.
 This will only occur after a long period of time but should serve to show what can happen with repeated use.

 So Are Steroid Injections A Bad Idea?